-Normally, you’d hire a developmental editor after you’ve written a draft (or at least a few ideas on a napkin) and before you hire a line editor or copy editor for grammar and punctuation.
+Most clients hire me after they've written a draft (or at least a few ideas on a napkin).
+Developmental or content edits occur before you hire a line editor or copy editor for prose issues and grammar and punctuation.

 Is this service only for book authors?